School of Health and Human Services

 B.S., University of Mumbai, Mumbai India

 Amrita Shenoy graduated with a Doctor of Philosophy in Healthcare Management and Policy from The University of Texas Health Science Center at Houston.
 Prior to that, she was employed at the Texas Medical Center following graduation with both a Master of Healthcare Administration and Master of Business Administration from University of Houston - Clear Lake.
-Additionally, Prof. Shenoy graduated with a Master of Science in Biotechnology from Nottingham Trent University, England, United Kingdom and a Bachelor of Science in Life Sciences and Biochemistry from the University of Mumbai.
-Shenoy is an assistant professor and director of the Master of Science in Health Administration program at the University of Baltimore.
+Additionally, Dr. Shenoy graduated with a Master of Science in Biotechnology from Nottingham Trent University, England, United Kingdom and a Bachelor of Science in Life Sciences and Biochemistry from the University of Mumbai.
+Dr. Shenoy is an assistant professor and director of the Master of Science in Health Administration program at The University of Baltimore.

-An experienced academician, Prof. Shenoy teaches Healthcare Finance and Economics at both the graduate and undergraduate levels.
+An experienced academician, Dr. Shenoy teaches Healthcare Finance and Economics at both the graduate and undergraduate levels.
 Her acumen with educating learners online is as savvy as her in-person classroom methods.
 She cherishes time with her learners and provides them ample guidance to help them succeed with intensely quantitative courses.
 Her pedagogic methods involve crafting financial case studies and economics assessments, given her focus on aligning learning outcomes with curricular mapping.
 Intending to facilitate student learning, her teaching methods incorporate course goals with an emphasis on realizing learning objectives.

-Prof. Shenoy’s scholarship and disciplined inquiry capacities involve analyzing qualitative and quantitative aspects of policies.
+Dr. Shenoy’s scholarship and disciplined inquiry capacities involve analyzing qualitative and quantitative aspects of policies.
 Specifically, she leverages econometric methodologies, for example, simple and multiple linear, binary and multinomial logistic, interrupted and cross-sectional segmented time series and panel regression models to determine the impact of a broad spectra of policies.
 She is involved with research segments in healthcare policies that incorporate the reporting of quality improvement and reimbursement initiatives.
 Her research areas spotlight topics in public health and public policy with a broad emphasis on healthcare management.
 She is adept at combining her scholarship expertise with pedagogic techniques helping learners stay focused with updated healthcare trends given the rapidly evolving scenarios.

-Prof. Shenoy gladly extends her reviewership expertise to peer-reviewed double-blinded journals, books, conferences, abstracts, research panels and symposiums.
+Dr. Shenoy gladly extends her reviewership expertise to peer-reviewed double-blinded journals, books, conferences, abstracts, research panels and symposiums.
 Her service commitments extend to program and departmental committees wherein she is part of the collegial academic environment.

-Prof. Shenoy is grateful to her professors, mentors, and superiors/seniors, and is cordial with her learners, cognizant of their eagerness in learning and absorbing the subject matter.
+Dr. Shenoy is grateful to her professors, mentors, and superiors/seniors, and is cordial with her learners, cognizant of their eagerness in learning and absorbing the subject matter.
 Outside of the classroom she enjoys being innovative with her culinary skills, aspires to be a professionally-trained violinist and never misses an opportunity to swim and dive gracefully.

 - Healthcare Administration and Management - Quality Management Frameworks, Applications of Lean and Six Sigma Measures, Preventable Hospitalization Rates, Hospital Readmission Rates, Merit Based Incentive Payment Systems